diffblue/gitlab/doc/development/database/background_migrations.md

 See [Sidekiq best practices guidelines](https://github.com/mperham/sidekiq/wiki/Best-Practices) for more details.

-Make sure that in case that your migration job is retried data integrity is guaranteed.
+Make sure that in case that your migration job is retried, data integrity is guaranteed.

 ## Background migrations for EE-only features